davidgtu/Yo-Angelo/README.md

+# 🗿 Yo, Angelo! 🗿

-Reddit bot that comments `Yo!
-Angelo!` to any comment that includes `🗿`.
+Reddit bot that comments `Yo, Angelo!` to any comment that includes `🗿`.